 The girls play games, enjoy drama, sing songs, take part in quizzes and delight in show and tell.
 They share ideas, write prayers.
 On Summer evenings we go out onto the Green feed the ducks and play games.
 We always finish our meetings with a quiet time – readings and prayers.
 The older girls help the younger ones.
 Our Meetings are fun and we enjoy this time together.

-The group consists of approximately a dozen men who meet nearly every month on a Saturday morning to discuss the Christian dimension to topical events/problems.
+The group consists of approximately a dozen men who meet several times a year on a Saturday morning to discuss the Christian dimension to topical events/problems.
 We meet in private homes and enjoy fellowship and discussion over a continental style breakfast.
-The group is always ready to welcome new members and meetings are announced in St Nicholas Church and in the Parish Magazine as well as being listed under the "Events" tab.
+The group is always ready to welcome new members and meetings are announced in St Nicholas Church and in the Parish Magazine as well as being listed under the “Events” tab.

 For further details about the group contact Frank Andrews.
 Tel: 01772 685427 or E-mail: [email protected]